bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Finally, I add the properties for the Search button.

-Let\'s remove this CSS code momentarily to check how the output displays with aided.
+Let&apos;s remove this CSS code momentarily to check how the output displays with aided.

 Although all the elements are there the page is standard and playing,